nrw-digital/week-notes/en/updates/_posts/2023-11-17-week-notes.md

 + James has been working on the interview guide for user research interviews about filming on NRW land.
 He’s also 2i-ed (digitally proofread) content about ‘Apply for a water industry act consent’
 + Lucinda and Kim have been working on getting a new online service for recruitment up and running.
 Expect to see this published next week

-## Things we're planning
+## What we're planning
-Some much needed weekend rest, reflection and recuperation
+Some much needed weekend rest, reflection and recuperation so we're revived for the week ahead!

 ![otter with closed eyes](https://github.com/nrw-digital/week-notes/blob/127c17ab5bd35e120612bb7293428b29fbeca05f/images/otter.png)